ElektraInitiative/PermaplanT/doc/guidelines/ui.md

 ## Submitting Data

-Data should be always submitted on-the-fly but with debouncing.
+Data should always be submitted on-the-fly with debouncing.

 ## Okay Buttons